As a member of the U.S. military, looking for car insurance coverage can present unique challenges.

-What’s the Cost of Car Insurance for Military Personnel?
+- Cost of Car Insurance for Military Members

 Car insurance isn’t cheap, but it’s necessary to protect you, your passengers, and your vehicle.

-Your military record won’t be the only thing insurance companies look at, since there’s many variables that go into calculating the costs of your car insurance policy.
+Your military record won’t be the only thing insurance companies look at, there are many variables that go into calculating the costs of your car insurance policy.

 The following factors may impact your premiums: